Aiven-Labs/mastodon-to-kafka/README.md

 ## License

-This work is licensed under a
+This work is licensed under the Apache License, Version 2.0.
+Full license text is available in the LICENSE file and at http://www.apache.org/licenses/LICENSE-2.0.txt
-[Creative Commons Attribution 4.0 International License] (<http://creativecommons.org/licenses/by/4.0/>).